Your puppy has been wormed and immunized as appropriate for its age. The certificate from our veterinarian shows the immunization received.

 General Diet and Feeding Routine

-Your puppy has been weaned on Orijen 6-Fish.
+Your puppy has been weaned on Acana Pacifica and sardines.
 YOU MUST FEED THIS FOOD (OR AN APPROVED ALTERNATIVE) TO YOUR HANNIBAL NEWFOUNDLAND TO KEEP THE SOUNDNESS AND LONGEVITY GUARANTEES IN EFFECT.
 ANY OTHER DIET OR SUPPLEMENTS WILL VOID THE SOUNDNESS AND LONGEVITY GUARANTEES UNLESS SPECIAL PERMISSION IS GIVEN BY THE BREEDER.

 Fresh water must be available at meal times.
 Never let your Newf eat food without plenty of water alongside.
 Ideally, water should be available to your Newf at all times when outside, particularly in hot weather.